blurrycontour/zuul-gerrit/doc/source/config/job.rst

    .. attr:: files

       This indicates that the job should only run on changes where the specified files are modified.
-Unlike **branches**, this value is subject to inheritance and overriding, so only the final value is used to determine if the job should run.
-This is a :ref:`regular expression <regex>` or list of regular expressions.
+If the parent job has defined this attribute, it is usually overwritten by the child unless the parent job is `abstract`.
+In that case the `files` attribute of parent and child are combined.
+This is a :ref:`regular expression
+      <regex>` or list of regular expressions.

       .. warning::